eggsunimediaGmbH/DADT/README.md

 ## Installation

-Download the production zip from the release tab.
-And add the extracted folder as unpack extension into chrome.
+Download the production zip (aem-dev-tools-{version}-production.zip) from the release tab.
+And add the extracted folder as unpacked extension into chrome.

 ![Install Help](https://***REMOVED***/Hori4/VAsibeyI32.gif/raw)